 - Ongoing and unwelcome comments about your faith or lack of faith

 - Offensive and negative remarks about what you believe or how you exercise your faith

 If a boss or supervisor does not promote you, lays you off or fires you because of your religion, this is most likely harassment.
-In this case, speak with an experienced discrimination attorney today about how to protect your workplace rights.
+In this case, speak with an experienced discrimination and harassment attorney in San Francisco about how to protect your workplace rights.

 Title VII Of The Civil Rights Act Of 1964

 This act protects all workers from harassment or discrimination based on their faith or religion.
 The act protects both well-established world religions (such as Buddhism and Christianity) but faiths that do not have a formal church and the absence of any faith or religions.
 The act protects you from being treated unfavorably, harassed or prevented from observing your beliefs or lack of belief.

 Who Is Exempt?

 Title VII of the Civil Rights Act applies to employers with at least 15 employees.
 This does not include religious organizations.

 Work With An Employee-Only Firm